 SECTION 3.
 Members whose dues are not received by July 1 of each year might not be listed in the yearbook.

 SECTION 1.
-There shall be a minimum of two (2) general meetings annually, preferably, one each quarter of the year, at such time and place as the Board of Directors shall determine.
-Ten (10) days in advance of each meeting, notice of time and place shall be given to all members.
-In addition, special called meetings may be held as the Board of Directors shall determine or by written request of fifteen (15) members.
-Five days notice of such meeting shall be given to all members.
+There shall be a minimum of two general meetings annually at such time and place as the Board of Directors shall determine.
+Ten days in advance of each meeting, notice of time and place shall be given to all members.
+In addition, special called meetings may be held as the Board of Directors shall determine or by written request of 15 members.
+Five days’ notice of such meeting shall be given to all members.
 Any business may be transacted at any meeting whether or not included in the notice.
 The general membership shall receive reports of the President and such members of the Executive Committee as the President may deem appropriate.

 SECTION 2.
 The members present at any general meeting shall constitute a quorum.
 Members must be present to vote; voting by proxy or appointment shall not be permitted.

 SECTION 3.
-During the final general membership meeting, the members present shall vote on the slate of officers submitted for their consideration by the Nominating Committee.
+During the final general membership meeting of the year, the members present shall vote on the slate of officers submitted for their consideration by the Nominating Committee.
 The members in attendance may nominate individuals from the floor.